 Plaquenil® (hydroxychloroquine) is registered in approximatively 60 countries under different trade names: Plaquenil®, Quensyl®, and Plaquinol®.
 Current approved indications (depending on each country) include some dermatological and rheumatological diseases such as lupus and rheumatoid arthritis.
 In some countries, it is also indicated against malaria.

 To date, Plaquenil® is not indicated for use in COVID-19 patients anywhere in the world.
-Due to the health emergency, governments in some countries have started to allow its temporary off-label use in that disease under certain conditions, based on preliminary findings from independent studies.
+Due to the health emergency, governments in some countries are allowing its temporary off-label use in that disease under certain conditions despite the lack of scientific evidence.
 It is not the case in all countries and healthcare professionals must refer to their national authorities’ official recommendations.

 In all countries, even when national guidance/recommendations have been issued, any use of Plaquenil® (hydroxychloroquine) in the management of COVID-19 is an off-label use.
 Any off-label use must be communicated to local regulatory authorities or the local Sanofi affiliate, whether the patients suffer adverse events or not.